Where to Stay in Jakarta - Best Areas for Tourists [2024]

 Summary:

-Between 1h and 1h30m with normal traffic conditions.
+Distance from the airport: Between 1h and 1h30 with normal traffic conditions.

 Pros: